MaxDiff scores

 Rescaled scores

-These scores are always positive, sum to 100, and follow a ratio scale, meaning a score of 10 indicates an item is twice as preferred or important as an item with a score of 5.
-Rescaled scores are more intuitive for most audiences to grasp.
-For more details about how the raw HB scores are converted to probabilities summing to 100, please refer to Appendix K of the CBC/HB manual.
-Within Appendix K, refer to the section entitled: "A Suggested Rescaling Procedure."
+Rescaled scores are more intuitive for most audiences to understand.
+For details on how the raw HB scores are converted to probabilities that add up to 100, see Appendix K of the CBC/HB manual, specifically the section titled "A Suggested Rescaling Procedure."

 Individual Max Diff Scores Table